 Those of us who have been through residential treatment and are now in recovery wish we could tell you that relationships are immediately mended, families made whole, and that you will walk through life without a care in the world.
 But recovery is a process.
-In life after drug addiction rehab, mending relationships with family and loved ones does not happen overnight, and in some instances it may never happen.
+In life after drug addiction rehab, mending relationships with family and loved ones do not happen overnight, and in some instances, it may never happen.

 With treatment, the person in recovery and their loved ones will have gained a new way to cope with things beyond their control.